 When you see a dark area or shadow on the subject, don't be afraid to use a dark tone.
 Most beginners make the mistake of drawing too lightly and shadowed areas may be quite black.

 If you have one, use a softer pencil—at least a B, or even a 2B or 4B—for the darker shadow areas.
 A kneadable eraser is useful for erasing or "lifting out" tone if you shaded an area that you want to be lighter.
 You can always shade back over the area if you change your mind.

 Look over the entire drawing and compare it to your subject, Sometimes, a little "artistic license" might be used to emphasize shadows and improve the form.

-This is an informal sketch, not a photo-realist drawing, so you don't have to draw all the spots or create a perfectly smooth surface.
-Pencil marks are allowed and they can actually make the drawing more interesting than if it was perfectly even.
+This is an informal sketch, not a photo-realist drawing, so you don't have to draw the spots or create a perfectly smooth surface.
+Pencil marks are allowed and they can make the drawing more interesting than if it was perfectly even.